BlueByteSystemsInc/PDMShell/src/RECOVER.md

 ---
 description: Recovers deleted files from a folder or CSV source.
-title: RECOVER Command | PDMShell | SOLIDWORKS PDM
+title: recover Command | PDMShell | SOLIDWORKS PDM
 ---
-# RECOVER Command
+# recover
 ## Description
 The `recover` command recovers deleted files from a folder or CSV source.
 It supports optional parameters for search queries and recursive operations.